bsssssss/tidal.nvim/README.md

 - `:TidalStartEventHighlighting`: sets up an osc client for receiving TidalCycles hihglight events and style messages
 - `:TidalStopEventHighlighting`: stops the osc clients
 - `:TidalNotification`: This opens a new buffer, that will display the stdout and stderr of the TidalCycles repl session
+- `:SuperColliderNotification`: This opens a new buffer, that will display the stdout and stderr of the SuperCollider repl session

 By default, only a session of `ghci` running the `BootTidal.hs` script provided by this plugin is run.